PhenoApps/Field-Book/docs/collect.md

 The elements and layout of this area change based on the trait that is currently active.
 Information for each specific trait format can be found in the Trait Formats pages.

+Newly input values are colored black and displayed with italic font.
+Saved values are colored red and displayed in red font.
+The font difference can be used to distinguish between the two even on black and white screens.

 <figure class="image">
   <img class="screenshot" src="_static/images/collect/collect_framed.png" width="350px">
   <figcaption class="screenshot-caption"><i>Collect screen</i></figcaption>